vlizBE/dcafs/README.md

 ## Main features
 * Collect data from TCP, UDP, MQTT broker, serial/tty, I2C, SPI, email
 * Alter with string and math operations, or filter lines out
-* Forward back to origin, to any other source, a hosted tcp server or email (eg. even create a serial to tcp converter)
+* Forward back to origin, to any other source, a hosted TCP server or email (fe. create a serial to tcp converter)
 * Store processed data in SQLite (dcafs will create these), MariaDB, MySQL, InfluxDB, PostgreSQL and MSSQL (dcafs can create/read the table structure) while additionally raw data can be kept in timestamped .log files
 * XML based scheduling engine capabable of interacting with all connected sources and respond to realtime data
 * Single control pipeline that can be accessed via telnet, email or the earlier mentioned scheduling engine